HappySeaFox/sail-benchmark/README.md

 Google Benchmark is used as a benchmarking framework.

 The benchmarks use JPEG and PNG files as input with four different resolutions, grey and RGB.
-They also try to convert to RGBA pixels to output the same data.

 Target platform: Windows x64 with MSVS 2019.